-Hello all.
-Welcome back to the Disciplined Husbands Forum.
-Our weekly gathering of men and women who are participating or interested in Domestic Discipline and Female Led Relationships.
-I hope you had a great week and are enjoying the weekend.
+Hi all.
+Welcome back to The Forum.
+Our weekly gathering of men and women who are in, or interested in being in, Domestic Discipline or Female Led Relationships.